aldarons-tech/aci/README.md

-# aci
+# Multimedia Format Interface
 Compress, decompress, encode, and decode in almost any format.
-Based off ffmpeg.
+Based off libavcodec.

-##